 Travel to Mongolia

 If you are a US passport holder, you can enter and stay in Mongolia for one month without a visa.
-Most EU citizens are required to have a tourist visa.
-The tourist visa is valid for 90 days from the date of issue.
+Most EU citizens and UK passport holders are NOT required to have a visa for stays of up to one month.
 Your passport must be valid for at least 6 months from the time of travel.

 In most of Mongolia except for the west, Mongolian is the foremost language spoken.
 Our trip will be primarily in a region where Kazakh is the predominant language.
 Few people speak English and communication can be challenging if you are on your own and trying to make a point to your Kazakh host, which is why we travel with a dedicated translator on all of our trips.
 In this way, it is easy to venture out and learn about the local customs and lives of the nomads we visit.